 We intend to conduct further consultation on distributors’ reporting obligations under the new Electricity Distribution Code of Practice, and to conclude such process by the end of 2022.

 Final Electricity Distribution Code of Practice

 Feedback on the draft Electricity Distribution Code of Practice

 We released the draft Electricity Distribution Code of Practice for public consultation on 29 March 2022.
 Consultation ran until 17 April.

 We also held a stakeholder information session on 3 May with over 40 attendees.

 We received six submissions to the draft Electricity Distribution Code of Practice.
 Overall, submissions were supportive of the need to consolidate olibgations in the new code of practice, to remove redundant provisions and to repeal guidelines.
 Stakeholders generally acknowledged the outcome will be a clearer regulatory framework which will benefit Victorian electricity consumers and distributors.

 - the proposed Guaranteed Service Level (GSL) exemption process

-- voltage variation and harmonic limits
+- voltage variation limits

 - specification of civil penalty requirements